The complete social media analytics guide

-Solution – Deutsche Telekom integrated live social listening into their crisis response systems so they could track usage of sensitive keywords and phrases in relation to their brand, products and services and react instantly.
+Solution – Deutsche Telekom integrated live social listening into their crisis response systems so it could track usage of sensitive keywords and phrases in relation to its brand, products and services and react immediately.

-Result - Using real-time social media analytics, Deutsche Telekom are able to spot issues before they reach crisis level and spread insights to the teams that need to know quickly and efficiently.
+Result - Using real-time social media analytics, Deutsche Telekom can identify issues before they reach crisis level, and quickly share insights with other relevant teams.

 Social media analytics is only for social media

-Wrong!
-Despite the somewhat misleading name, social media analytics platforms let you monitor and analyze a lot more than just the data on social media channels.
-Talkwalker, for example, covers over 150 million websites from around the world as well as a wide range of blogs and forum.
-This means that you can find any mention of your brand across a high proportion of websites on the internet.
+Despite the misleading name, social media analytics platforms let you monitor and analyze more than the data on social media channels.
+Talkwalker, for example, covers over 150 million websites from around the world as well as a huge range of blogs and forum.
+Meaning you can find all the mentions of your brand across a whole heap of websites.

 Social media analytics only monitors owned social channels

-No, social media analytics allows you to monitor the social channels of competitors and the usage of particular keywords or hashtags across pages and posts that are public (Note: depending on the social network, analytics platforms may have less access to their data as this depends on the API access the network provides).
+Social media analytics allows you to monitor the social channels of competitors and the usage of keywords and/or hashtags across pages and posts that are public

 Social media analytics platforms monitor private data

-As a general rule, social media analytics platforms cannot monitor private data.
+As a general rule, social media analytics platforms can't monitor private data.
 This includes non-public Facebook and Instagram pages for example, as well as social messaging apps.
-Talkwalker only monitors data that's public for all to see whether posts on Twitter or online news.
+Talkwalker only monitors data that's publicly visible to us all.
+Whether posts on Twitter or online news.
 What you'd be able to do is add your own private data into a project if you'd like to see how it compares with social data.